Asael Bielski: Early life

 Asael was the fifth son of David and Beila Bielski, who had a total of twelve children: ten boys and two girls.
 He was two years younger than his brother Tuvia, who later commanded the Bielski Otriad.
 The Bielskis were the only Jewish family of Stankiewicze, a small village in pre-war Poland, currently Western Belarus.
 It was located between Lida and Navahrudak (called Nowogródek in Polish), both of which later housed Jewish ghettos during World War II.
 He was quieter and more reserved than his brothers, and was content to stay on the farm and around those he knew well.

-With his older brothers leaving home and his father’s health deteriorating, Asael became the new head of the household.
+With his older brothers leaving home and his father's health deteriorating, Asael became the new head of the household.
 As the male leader of the family, he had to arrange the marriage of his sister Tajba to an upper-class man named Avremale.

 Avremale had a sister named Chaja, who was a high school graduate, which was rare for the time and place.
 Hearing that Asael needed help with bookkeeping, Chaja offered to tutor him.

 World War II

 When Operation Barbarossa broke out, Tuvia, Zus and Asael were called up by their army units to fight against the Nazi German occupiers.
 Owing to so much chaos the units disbanded and they returned to Stankiewicze, where their parents lived.
 In early July 1941, a German army unit arrived in Stankiewicze, and Jewish residents were moved into a ghetto in Nowogródek.

 After Operation Barbarossa, Asael and two of his brothers, Tuvia and Zus, went into hiding in nearby forests.

 Before joining them, Chaja had lived in a ghetto at first, then fled, leaving her boyfriend there.
 She lived in an underground hiding spot near the home of a Christian peasant, along with her two nephews.
 Asael and Chaja were married shortly before the war's end.

 After the Soviet occupation of the area, Asael was drafted into the Soviet Red Army, and six months later he was killed in the Battle of Königsberg in February 1945.
-He never lived to see his daughter Assaela, whom he had fathered with Chaja (1922–2017).
-Assaela now works as a journalist and is married to Amnon Weinstein.
+He never lived to see his daughter Assaela, who he had fathered with Chaja (1922–2017).
+Assaela now works as a journalist and was married to Israeli luthier Amnon Weinstein.